 - Your child has had fewer than 4 wet diapers in the last 24 hours.

-- Your child's soft spot on the top of his head is sunken.
+- Your child's soft spot on the top of his or her head is sunken.

-- Your child cries without tears, has sunken eyes, and his mouth is dry.
+- Your child cries without tears, has sunken eyes, and his or her mouth is dry.

 - Your child is weak and sleeping more than usual.

 - Your child is listless and not responsive to you.